codercurious/ai-assistant/README.md

+# GPT AI Assistant
-Introducing our Apify actor that empowers your dataset with the magic of AI!
+Interested in using this scraper?
+Get it here: [GPT AI Assistant](https://apify.com/curious_coder/ai-assistant) Introducing our Apify actor that empowers your dataset with the magic of AI!
 This tool takes the data you already have and, with a help of AI, amplifies it to give you more insights, possibilities, and actions.

 ## How Does It Work?